 Heard and read much about Si Phan Don (4,000 Islands) in Southern Laos, which conjure up exotic images of tiny islands scattered throughout the Mekong…

-This exposes numerous sandbanks and islets, which locals claim if counted, there would be over 4,000 islands.
-And so, the reason for this expansive area’s name of which many islands are inhabited and tourists are welcome.
+This exposes numerous sandbanks and islets, which locals claim if counted, there would be over 4,000 islands – reason for this expansive area’s name.
+Many islands are inhabited and tourists are welcome.

 A few colonial villas still grace the popular islands – a legacy of the French.

-Although there are 3 main destinations (Don Khong, Don Det, and Don Khone), most travellers head to Don Det and Don Khone as these islands offer cheaper accommodation and sights are more easily accessible; Don Det has a more hippy feel.
+Although there are 3 main destinations (Don Khong, Don Det, and Don Khone), most travellers head to Don Det and Don Khone.
+These islands offer cheaper accommodation and sights are more easily accessible.
+Don Det exudes a more hippy feel.

 For those of you in need of some R&R, head to Don Khong for the peace and serenity.

-Regardless of which direction you’re travelling from in Laos, make sure your minivan or bus driver knows which island you need to stop off at as there are several jetties.
-And especially as Don Khong and Don Khone’s pronunciation are very similar to a local, your driver can get it wrong and take you to the wrong jetty – as he did for us…
+Tip: Regardless of which direction you’re travelling from in Laos, make sure your minivan or bus driver knows which island you need to stop off at as there are several jetties.
+Especially as Don Khong and Don Khone’s pronunciation are very similar to a local, your driver can get it wrong and take you to the wrong jetty – as he did for us…

 The crammed minivan from Pakse to Si Phan Don left around 08:00am and arrived about 4 hours later.